 Castagna in Bolognese Cuisine

-In Bologna, chestnuts are used in a variety of ways, both sweet and savory.
-One of the most famous local specialties is the mistocchine, small pancakes made from chestnut flour.
-These humble street food snacks, which date back to the 17th century, were once sold by vendors known as mistocchinaie, who cooked them on hot griddles in the streets during the colder months.
-Though the tradition of mistocchine has waned over the years, their nostalgic charm is still celebrated today in food festivals and special autumn menus.
+One of the most distinctive local specialties is mistocchine — small pancakes made from chestnut flour, once sold by street vendors known as mistocchinaie who cooked them on hot griddles during the colder months.
+The tradition has largely faded from everyday life but is celebrated at food festivals and on special autumn menus.

 Chestnut Festivals Around Bologna